HughP/dnj-corpus/README.md

 ```

 ###### Based on rules presented in 1994.
+The interent was not discussed in the 1994 orthography book.

 ###### Based on the corpus
+This corpus does not represent Internet communication, therefore it seems a bit presumptive to suggest that any character in this corpus represents use on the internet.
+Though this should be a consideration for keyboard layout and text production tools for Eastern Dan.

 #### Alphabet
 ##### Based on rules presented in 1994.